Paz Vega

-María de la Paz Campos Trigos (born 2 January 1976), known professionally as Paz Vega ([paθˈβeɣa]), is a Spanish actress.
+María de la Paz Campos Trigo (born 2 January 1976), known professionally as Paz Vega ([paθˈβeɣa]), is a Spanish actress.
 She became popular for her performance in comedy television series 7 vidas.
-Her film credits include Sex and Lucia (2001), Spanglish (2004), 10 Items or Less (2006), Madagascar 3: Europe's Most Wanted (2012), All Roads Lead to Rome (2015), Acts of Vengeance (2017), and Rambo: Last Blood (2019).
-She played the role of Catalina Creel in the 2019 television series Cuna de lobos.
+Her film credits include Sex and Lucia (2001), Mine Alone (2001), The Other Side of the Bed (2002), Carmen (2003), Spanglish (2004), 10 Items or Less (2006), Theresa: The Body of Christ (2007), Madagascar 3: Europe's Most Wanted (2012), All Roads Lead to Rome (2015), Acts of Vengeance (2017), and Rambo: Last Blood (2019).
+She played the role of Catalina Creel in the 2019 television series Cradle of Wolves (Cuna de lobos).

+She made her directorial debut with Rita (2024), which she also wrote.

 Early life

-Vega was born in Seville, Andalusia, Spain, in 1976 to a housewife mother and a father who was a former bullfighter.
+Vega was born in Seville, Andalusia, in 1976 to a housewife mother and a father who was a former bullfighter.
 Vega's younger sister has performed as a flamenco dancer.
 Vega has described her family as "traditional" and Catholic.
-She took her stage name from her grandmother.
-Vega decided to become an actress after attending a performance of Federico García Lorca's play, La casa de Bernarda Alba, when she was 16.
+She took her stage surname of 'Vega' from her grandmother.
+Vega decided to become an actress after attending a performance of Federico García Lorca's play, Bernarda Alba's House (La casa de Bernarda Alba), when she was 16.

-After completing compulsory education at 16, Vega was accepted at the Centro Andaluz de Teatro stage school.
+After completing compulsory education at 16, Vega was accepted at the Andalusian Theater Center (Centro Andaluz de Teatro) stage school.
 She studied there for two years and took another two years studying journalism.
 She next moved to Madrid to seek her future.

 Screen career

-Vega made her television debut in the Spanish TV series, Menudo es mi padre, which starred rumba singer El Fary.
-She appeared in two other series in 1997—Más que amigos and Compañeros.
+Vega made her television debut in the Spanish TV series, My Father Is So Nice (Menudo es mi padre), which starred rumba singer El Fary.
+She appeared in two other series in 1997; More Than Friends (Más que amigos) and Companions (Compañeros).